datakind/data-recipes-ai/README.md

 3. Create plugin manigest to describe the plugin for the LLM to determine when and how to use it.
 You can use [haa_datarecipes.json](./ui/recipes_assistant_chat/tools/haa_datarecipes.json) as a template

 As the robocorp actions might differ slightly, this can lead to differing requirements in the openapi spec, and manifest files.
 The [LibraChat documentation](https://docs.librechat.ai/features/plugins/chatgpt_plugins_openapi.html) provides tips and examples to form the files correctly.

+## Deploying to Azure

+The environment has been configured to run on a [ai-assistant-prototypes](https://portal.azure.com/#@DataKindO365.onmicrosoft.com/resource/subscriptions/21fe0672-504b-4b05-b7e1-a154142c9fd4/resourceGroups/DK-DS-Prototypes/providers/Microsoft.Web/sites/ai-assistants-prototypes/appServices) multicontainer web app in Azure.
+This actually isn't a very robust solution, as we shall see below, and should be migrated onto something more formal for launch.

+### Not on a Mac

+Run ...

+`python3 ./deployment/deploy_azure.py`

+One thing to mention on an Azure deploy, it that doesn't get pushed to the web app sometimes, until a user tries to access the web app's published URL.
+No idea why, but if your release is 'stuck', try this.

+### On a Mac

+Make sure docker has 'Use Rosetta for x86_64/amd64 emulation on Apple Silicon' set in settings if using a MAC silicon chip.
+The deploy script can then build images that wwok on Azure then revert to images that work on your Mac.

+Note:

+`./deployment/./deployment/docker-compose-azure.yml` is the configutation used in the deployment center screen on the web app `./deployment/./deployment/docker-compose-deploy.yml` is the configutation used when building the deployment `docker-compose.yml` is used for building locally

+TODO: The azure versions will be refactored in future to leverage the main `docker-compose.yml` and even retird for the production infratsructure.

+## Databases

+When running in Azure it is useful to use remote databases, at least for the mongodb instance so that user logins are retained with each release.
+For example, a databse can be configured by following [these instructions](https://docs.librechat.ai/install/configuration/mongodb.html).
+If doing this, then docker-compose-azure.yml in Azure can have the mongo DB section removed, and any instance of the Mongo URL used by other containers updated with the cloud connection string accordingly.